silver-wizard11/spicetifyconfig/README.md

 Step 2:
 Install a theme called "Colorful" (@sanoojes)
-  * I installed it via Marketplace, but you can do it via CLI as well *
+  ** I installed it via Marketplace, but you can do it in CLI as well **

 And there you have it.
-This keeps the original look (personal perference) and have a rounded corners at the playing bar as well.
+This will keep the original look (personal perference) and have a rounded corners at the playing bar as well.

 <img width="1551" alt="Screenshot 2025-07-10 at 15 41 11" src="https://github.com/user-attachments/assets/1ee6693c-f7c9-41af-8d76-fbe4678614c5" />
 <img width="1551" alt="Screenshot 2025-07-10 at 15 42 59" src="https://github.com/user-attachments/assets/368462b9-d879-40ee-9afb-5a8c32548f03" />